sardarimohsen/Book-fundamentals-of-deep-learning/README.md

 # 📘 Fundamentals of Deep Learning

-*A hands-on companion repository for the book — code, notebooks, and figures for every chapter.*
+*A hands-on companion repository for the book — code and figures for every chapter.*

 <br>